The current UK Board of Trustees consists of Dermot Trimble (Chair), Mark Silver (Treasurer), Edward Amies, Alice Fox and Hallam Goad.

 Hallam Goad has recently set up Green Hub as a social enterprise CIO working in his local area of Kintbury, West Berkshire.
 He previously worked in Cambodia for over ten years chiefly with the NGO Sahmakum Teang Tnaut.

-Onn Sokny and Anthony Evans are the Senior Managers of Epic Arts.
+Onn Sokny and Anthony Evans are the Co-Directors of Epic Arts.
 They work together to develop Epic Arts’ projects, programmes and partnerships.

 Cambodian Management Team